cmungall/owl1g/README.md

 # Owl1g: Ontological Interpretations for Web Property Graphs

+__NOTE__ this is an evolution of owlstar, based on rdfstar.
+Some parts of these docs still refer to rdftar, this is in the process of being migrated to 1g

 This repo holds the [owl1g.ttl](owl1g.ttl) vocabulary.
 This proposed vocabulary allows edges in [Property Graphs](https://neo4j.com/developer/graph-database/) (e.g Neo4j, [RDF*](https://blog.liu.se/olafhartig/2019/01/10/position-statement-rdf-star-and-sparql-star/)) to be augmented with edge properties that specify ontological semantics,